Our London 2021 election objectives are shared with our overall party objectives that have been developed over the years:

 What does Share Your Vote mean?

-Given the different voting system used by the GLA election in comparison to the general elections, sharing your vote with the Women's Equality Party means we can win in this election.
+Given the different voting system used by the GLA election in comparison to the general elections, you have multiple votes.
+Sharing your vote on the orange ballot paper with the Women's Equality Party means we can win in this election.

 In 2016 we achieved 3.5% of the total London vote for the WEP party list with a short, limited and under-resourced campaign - so it is totally within our sights.
 All we have to do is increase that to 5% of the overall vote and we will be guaranteed a seat since this is the threshold level for being represented on the assembly.